Photographing Neurodivergent Kids: A Candid Conversation with Meredith

 Meredith:

 Yeah—kids fall sometimes.
 They’ll scrape their knees and cry.
-Parents will say, “Don’t photograph this!”
-And I’m like, “No, I’m gonna photograph it.”
+Parents will initially say, “Don’t photograph this!”
+And I’m like, “Oh, we HAVE to photograph it.”

 Q: Is there anything parents can do—or not do—to support the experience?